elbionredenica/eloguessr/README.md

 2. **Start the Frontend Development Server:**

     *   Open a new terminal window or tab.
-    *   Navigate to the frontend directory: `cd guess-the-elo-frontend`
+    *   Navigate to the frontend directory: `cd rating-guessr-frontend`
     *   Run:

         ```bash